Chae Jong-hyeop: Personal life

 Chae had resided in South Africa for five years due to his studies.

 Health and military service

 In January 2023, Chae was interviewed by the media, saying he was exempt from mandatory military service.
 Chae was judged to be a 4th-grade supplementary service (social service agent) in his first physical examination and was finally judged to be a 5th-grade wartime worker in a re-examination in 2018.
-At the time of his re-physical examination, he even did an EEG test and honestly explained that he had been diagnosed with epilepsy.

-Currently, Chae is treating epilepsy by taking medication, He has been taking epilepsy medicine for 10 years.
+At the time of his re-physical examination, he did an EEG test and explained that he had been diagnosed with epilepsy.
+As of January 2023, Chae is treating epilepsy by taking medication.
+He has been taking epilepsy medicine for 10 years.